 # (no x-default line)

-Search Console International Targeting shows “missing x-default” warnings.
+A hreflang validator (Merkle, TechnicalSEO.com, Screaming Frog) shows a “missing x-default” / “no x-default” warning.
 The site still works for en and zh users, but third-locale users get arbitrary routing.

 Why it happens: most CMS hreflang plugins generate one link per declared locale and never emit x-default because no one configured it.
 Hand-written templates often forget it.